-It all came to me in 2018.
-I worked for an environmental arts charity for 6 months and as I read more and more about the environment, I just became fairly alarmed.
-And then the IPCC special report came out and that was it.
-I just decided to make art about the climate emergency – I needed to do something and I was paid to do piano recitals, so bam, I just put those two things together.
+Then the IPCC special report came out and that was it.
+I decided to make art about the climate emergency – I needed to do something and I was paid to do piano recitals, so bam, I just put those two things together.

-Some really listen and think about it.
-I think it helps because it just brings it right into conversations about holidays especially.
-Some think it’s annoying.
-Some people sort of confess to me that they’re flying somewhere.
-I tell them I’m not judging but I think that people are just very rapidly becoming aware themselves.
+Some of my friends and family do think it’s annoying.
+Some sort of confess to me that they’re flying somewhere.
+I tell them I’m not judging but I think that people are very rapidly becoming aware themselves.

-Carry on talking about it, try to spread the facts.
-Also talk about divestment, as fossil fuels and flying are of course totally inter-linked.
-Take the train to the Arctic and talk about that a lot!
+I will carry on talking about not flying and try to spread the facts, and also talk about divestment, as fossil fuels and flying are totally inter-linked.
+And I will also talk a lot about my flight-free trip to the Arctic!